QUICK ANSWER

 Best for: Students who want a structured, step-by-step system and trust the Readiness Indicator to tell them when to schedule.

 Verdict: The Readiness Indicator is a genuinely useful feature.
-But 717 questions for $109 with no mobile app and no money-back guarantee in Florida makes this a difficult recommendation when deeper, more affordable options exist.
+But $109 with no native mobile app and limited public question-count transparency makes this a difficult recommendation when deeper, more affordable Florida-specific options exist.

 Kaplan (Dearborn) Real Estate Exam Prep